 In order to collect enough eggs to freeze, women must undergo drug treatment to stimulate their ovaries, in the same way as women undergoing IVF treatment.
 This takes two to five weeks.

-The eggs are then collected under general anaesthetic.
+The eggs are then collected under general anaesthetic or sedation.
 Only eggs that are mature and ready to be fertilised, can be frozen.